Hayakuchi0/TakeyariViewer/README.md

 And "favicon.ico" used as favion of the portfolio site.

-### Bundle the directory as tree structure

-You can bundle direcory, which stored at procedure 1 of "Description", As tree structure.
-The "bookspace.txt" stored to directory, which function as branch of tree structure.

-1. Store the text file "bookspace.txt" and the stored directories at procedure 1 of "Decription" to the directory, In "CONTENT" directory.
-2. write title as branch of tree structure to "bookspace.txt"
-3. Build in accordance with the procedure of "Build", When apply the change.

 #### Sending configuration

 When you perform build.sh, You can define the communications protocol in the command line argument (You perform `./build.sh <protocol>`), So the made site will sent to the indicated server in `CONFIG/send/<protocol>.json`.